Average Sales Cycle

 Different Markets Come with Different Buying Processes

 If you’re entering a new market, your sales cycle increases because you’ll need to spend a greater amount of time educating your prospects on your software before you can begin showing its value.
 This is also true for brand-new software with unique features.
-Yet the payoff when the sales cycle completes worth it, as you can then begin to optimize engagement and reduce conversion as more customers sign on and provide feedback.
+Yet the payoff when the sales cycle is complete is worth it, as you can then begin to optimize engagement and reduce conversion as more customers sign on and provide feedback.

 Software Complexity Means More Details to Consider